benedict04/pes_decoder/README.md

 2. Open terminal and go to the directory where yosys.sh is present
 3. run the commands `chmod +x yosys.sh` `./yosys.sh`
 ### Steps to Synthesis
-- Go to pes_brg directory
-- once you get to pes_brg directory, Invoke yosys by using the command yosys
-- once yosys is invoked follow the above sequence of commands

   ``` sh
   read_liberty -lib lib/sky130_fd_sc_hd__tt_025C_1v80.lib
   read_verilog pes_decoder.v